Open-Reviews/Mangrove/terms-of-use.md

 *   **This information will be public and freely available in the open data set**, as part of the review content that you must make available under a free and open license (see “Licensing of Content”).

-### Identity in Mangrove
+### Identity in Mangrove, Public and Private Keys

 Identity does not have to mean your name, address, birthdate or any other personal data, although this is how other services typically want to ensure they know who their customers are, for many reasons.
 Identity in Mangrove only refers to the ability to identify the reviews written by the same person, without, however, having to know anything about the person.
 We use public key cryptography in order to create such an identity, with the public key being the identifier for any review.
 Before explaining the mechanics, we would like you to know why identity is important:

 *   **Reliability**: the aggregation algorithm that computes the rating for an item gives higher weight to a review written by a person with a track record of quality reviews.
-Someone who aspires to have a higher influence on the rating therefore has to ensure that there is a link between all reviews they have written, and also, that they write reviews that other people find useful.
+Someone who aspires to have a higher influence on the rating therefore has to ensure that there is a link between the reviews they have written, and also, that they write reviews that other people find useful.
 *   **Discoverability**: the identity allows users to search for their own reviews or reviews of others.
 *   **Control over data**: a user can find and delete their own review if the conditions for deletion are fulfilled, and if they hold the private key that corresponds to the public key of the review (i.e., if they can identify themselves as the writer of the particular review).